Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### SHA256

-Pops a string `a` from the data stack.
-Performs a Sha2-256 hash on it, and pushes the result `sha256(a)` to the data stack.
+1. Pops a string `a` from the data stack.
+2. Computes a SHA2-256 hash on it: `h = SHA2-256(a)`.
+3. Pushes the resulting string `h` to the data stack.

 ### SHA3

-Pops a string `a` from the data stack.
-Performs a Sha3-256 hash on it, and pushes the result `sha3-256(a)` to the data stack.
+1. Pops a string `a` from the data stack.
+2. Computes a SHA3-256 hash on it: `h = SHA3-256(a)`.
+3. Pushes the resulting string `h` to the data stack.

 ### CheckSig

-Pops a string `pubKey`, a string `msg`, and a string `sig` from the data stack.
-Performs an Ed25519 signature check with `pubKey` as the public key, `msg` as the message, and `sig` as the signature.
-Pushes `true` to the data stack if the signature check succeeded, and `false` otherwise.
+1. Pops a string `pubKey`, a string `msg`, and a string `sig` from the data stack.
+2. Performs an EdDSA (RFC8032) signature check with `pubKey` as the public key, `msg` as the message, and `sig` as the signature.
+3. Pushes `true` to the data stack if the signature check succeeded, and `false` otherwise.

 TODO: Should we switch order of `pubKey` and `msg`?

 ### PointAdd

-Pops two strings `a` and `b` from the data stack, decodes each of them as [Ed25519 curve points](#point), performs an elliptic curve addition `a + b`, encodes the result as a string, and pushes it to the data stack.
-Fails if `a` and `b` are not valid curve points.
+1. Pops two strings `A` and `B` from the data stack.
+2. Decodes each of them as [Ed25519 curve points](#point).
+3. Performs an elliptic curve addition `C = A + B`.
+4. Encodes the resulting point `C` as a string, and pushes it to the data stack.
+5. Fails if `A` and `B` are not valid curve points.

 ### PointSub

-Pops two strings `a` and `b` from the data stack, decodes each of them as [Ed25519 curve points](#point), performs an elliptic curve subtraction `a - b`, encodes the result as a string, and pushes it to the data stack.
-Fails if `a` and `b` are not valid curve points.
+1. Pops two strings `A` and `B` from the data stack.
+2. Decodes each of them as [Ed25519 curve points](#point).
+3. Performs an elliptic curve subtraction `C = A - B`.
+4. Encodes the resulting point `C` as a string, and pushes it to the data stack.
+5. Fails if `A` and `B` are not valid curve points.

 ### PointMul

-Pops an integer `i` and a string `a` from the data stack, decodes `a` as an [Ed25519 curve points](#point), performs an elliptic curve scalar multiplication `i*a`, encodes the result as a string, and pushes it to the data stack.
-Fails if `a` is not a valid curve point.
+1. Pops an integer `x` and a string `P` from the data stack.
+2. Decodes `P` as an [Ed25519 curve point](#point).
+3. Performs an elliptic curve scalar multiplication `x·P`.
+4. Encodes the result as a string, and pushes it to the data stack.
+5. Fails if `P` is not a valid curve point.